 User-created tablespaces are encrypted by default.

-By default, any new tablespaces you create by using the SQL
+By default, any new tablespaces created by using the SQL

-CREATE TABLESPACE command, will be encrypted with the AES128 encryption algorithm.
+CREATE TABLESPACE command are encrypted with the AES128 encryption algorithm.
 You do not need to include the

 USING 'encrypt_algorithm' clause to use the default encryption.